IdanHajbeko/batch-brute-force/README.md

-# batch brute force and encryption tool
+# batch brute force and hashing tool
 ## Description
-A basic offline brute force and encryption tool in batch + a simple game to try to brute force
+A basic offline brute force and hashing tool in batch + a simple game to try to brute force
 ## Table of Contents for the tool
 - [Installation](#installation)
 - [Usage](#usage)